thijsbrits/firefox_chatgpt_sidebar/README.md

 - Sidebar that displays a specific website
 - Keyboard shortcut to open/close the sidebar (Default: Ctrl+Shift+Y | Command+Shift+Y)
+- Or, open/close the sidebar by clicking on the add-on icon

 ## Installation 🛠️